oven-sh/bun/docs/guides/ecosystem/gramio.md

 ---

-As we can see, we can conveniently start new project with everything we need!
+As we can see, we can conveniently start a new project with everything we need!
 Let's take a look at the `src/index.ts` file.

 ```ts#src/index.ts
 import { autoRetry } from "@gramio/auto-retry";